-- 1. Church Board and Business Meeting Approval. - Letter and completed application request (including minutes and voted approval) submitted to Administration.
-Contact office of the VP for Administration for this application.
+- 1. Church Board and Business Meeting Approval. - 2.
+Letter and completed application request (including minutes and voted approval) with 3 to 5 options to be submitted to Administration. \Contact office of the VP for Administration for this application.

-- 3. ADCOM will review and if approved, recommendation will be made to the Conference Executive Committee - 4.
-If approved by Conference Executive Committee, church will be notified in writing - 5.
-Local Church begins using their new name - 6.
-Conference Clerk, Directory, and Treasury Files to be updated to reflect name change
+- 3. ADCOM will review and work together with the church leadership, or a special committee appointed by the church, to come up with a name that is suitable for both the church and the Conference.
+If approved, recommendation will be made to the Conference Executive Committee. - 4.
+If approved by Conference Executive Committee, the church will be notified in writing. - 5.
+The Local Church begins using their new name.